WebAssembly/component-model/design/mvp/Explainer.md

   )
 )
 ```
-Here, the `i32` returned by `resource.new`, which is an index into the
+Here, the `i32` returned by `resource.new`, which is an index into the current
-component's handle-table, is immediately returned by `make_R`, thereby
+component instance's table, is immediately returned by `make_R`, thereby
 transferring ownership of the newly-created resource to the export's caller.
 (See also [`canon_resource_rep`] in the Canonical ABI explainer.)